 The kitchens of Gilan Province are filled with the enticing scents of local foods, prompting foreign tourists to inquire about traditional dishes upon their arrival.
 UNESCO, as an educational, scientific, and cultural organization, established the Creative Cities Network in 2004 to prioritize creativity and cultural industries at the core of local development and international collaboration.
-The UNESCO Creative Cities the local level.
-This initiative also seeks to foster creative expression - particularly among vulnerable groups such as women and youth - while increasing access to and participation in cultural life, as well as maximizing the benefits derived from cultural products.
-The integration of cultural and creative industries has long been one of the major attractions for travelers visiting Gilan Province, which is renowned for its rich and vibrant culinary landscape.
-Thus, defining food destinations can provide a fresh perspective on culitions nary tourism.

-Network (UCCN) encompasses seven creative fields: handicrafts, folk arts, media arts, film, design, gastronomy, literature, and music.
-Its mission is to strengthen creativity and promote the production, distribution, and enjoyment of cultural products and services at dishes but also aid in reviving forgotten or nearly forgotten culinary tradi-
+The UNESCO Creative Cities Network (UCCN) encompasses seven creative fields: handicrafts, folk arts, media arts, film, design, gastronomy, literature, and music.
+Its mission is to strengthen creativity and promote the production, distribution, and enjoyment of cultural products and services at the local level.